Shadows are Bicategorical Traces: Shadows of bicategories

 It is common to simplify notation and to write

 where we consider $\C$ as a bimodule over itself in the obvious way.
 Note that computing THH of a spectral category yields a spectrum, i.e., an object in the enriching category.

 The axioms of a shadow suffice to prove interesting properties that are known to hold for $\THH$.
 For example, Ponto and Campbell prove a general form of Morita equivalence for shadows \cite[Proposition 4.6, Proposition 4.8]{campbellponto2019thh} that implies the classical Morita equivalence for ring spectra \cite[Example 5.10]{campbellponto2019thh}.

-In \cref{thm:main theorem} we show that these properties stem from a deep connection between shadows and $\THH$.
-However, in order to understand this relation we need a higher categorical approach to shadows that moves away from point-set models.
-Laying the foundations of such an approach is the goal of the next subsection.
+In \cref{thm:main theorem} we show that these properties stem from a deep connection between shadows and Hochschild homology.
+This is the content of the next section, after we introduce Hochschild homology of bicategories.